-Including age, skin quality, how much extra skin there is, if there is extra fat that needs to be removed or repositioned.
+Including age, skin quality, how much extra skin there is, and if there is the extra fat that needs to be removed or repositioned.

 When there is an excess amount of skin that’s hanging by your jowls and neck, a thread lift would simply be insufficient for you and a facelift is a better option that can address the skin as well.
 In addition, neck aging is the most common concern among patients and becomes visible with time, and thread lifts do a poor job to address the sagging neck and do not provide a significant lift in that area So. if you are mainly concerned about a neck lift, thread lift would be a poor option for you as well.